 If your blood sugar levels drop below or equal to 70 milligrams per deciliter (mg/dl) it should alert you the possibility of hypoglycemia.
 Low blood sugar levels, signs and symptoms can include:

 - Tingling or numbness of the lips, tongue or cheek

-In extreme conditions one can experience Visual disturbances, such as blurred vision, Seizures or even Loss of consciousness.
-If such one experiences such symptoms, should immediately rush to the nearest Medical Emergency or Dial 1066 for Apollo Emergency Care.
+In extreme conditions one can experience visual disturbances, such as blurred vision, seizures or even loss of consciousness.
+If one experiences such symptoms, should immediately be rushed to the nearest Medical Emergency or Dial 1066 for Apollo Emergency Care.

-When blood sugar levels are higher than normal because the body is not responding to the insulin that is present or insulin is not present in the body.
+Blood sugar levels can be higher than normal because the body is not responding to the insulin that is present or insulin is not present adequately in the body.
 It is possible to experience this if a person with diabetes does not receive treatment.
 If blood sugar levels become high, signs and symptoms include:

 - The need to urinate more frequently

 If your symptoms worsen such as fruity smell in breath, difficulty in breathing or a very dry mouth, one should immediately rush to the nearest Medical Emergency or Dial 1066 for Apollo Emergency Care.
 A word about Type 1 Diabetes, in this context.
 Type 1 Diabetics should never stop Insulin on their own and should seek immediate medical advice if they are not in a position to take Insulin due to vomiting, loose stools or any such ailments, to prevent a dangerous complication called DKA which can arise if Insulin dependent Diabetics stop Insulin.